/* * external links open in new window */

 How does American Airlines Gold status compare to Platinum?

-Gold status offers priority upgrades but no free main cabin extra and only one free checked bag.
+Gold status offers priority upgrades on domestic flights (very difficult), but no free main cabin extra and only one free checked bag.
 The mileage bonus is slightly less, and you only get oneworld Sapphire status, which gives you priority boarding but no lounge access.

 Gold status was worth it for me in 2023 for the priority boarding on other oneworld airlines, which prevented me from having to check my camera gear.
-It also allowed me to upgrade to business class on a 15-hour flight from LAX to Sydney, which was huge.
+It also allowed me to upgrade to business class on a 15-hour flight from LAX to Sydney, but that benefit was discontinued in August 2025.)

 Is American Airlines Platinum worth the effort?